 2nd graders tried animation.
 They sequenced and organized a series of drawings in order to create a moving image.
 Students worked on a frame of rate 12 drawings per second of video, using proportions to help calculate the number of drawings needed to create videos.

-A 2nd grade printmaking lesson discussed what is symmetry and pattern before sketching on graph paper.
-2nd graders looked at an XY coordinate plane and points measured in a drawing as (X,Y) coordinates.
-I suggested they divide their graph paper in four equal quadrants.
+A printmaking lesson discussed symmetry and pattern before sketching on graph paper.
+2nd graders also looked at an XY coordinate plane with symmetrical points measured as (X,Y) coordinates and I demonstrated then suggested they ruler divide their paper in four equal quadrants.
 Students selected and transferred final designs into styrofoam plates, inked, registered and hand-printed.

-2nd graders discussed an architectural drawing and were first asked to design their own home using pencil, sharpie, and then varying opacities of watercolors on paper.
-Next, considering weight and force in relation to balance, 2nd graders slipped and scored clay as well as glued pre-cut wood pieces.
+2nd graders discussed an architectural drawing along with 1-point perspective or XYZ plane.
+Optionally using rulers on plain paper they designed their own home with pencil, sharpie, plus varying opacities of watercolors.
+In 3-dimensions, considering weight and force in relation to balance, students slipped and scored clay as well as glued pre-cut wood pieces.
 A few cut wood with a supervised clamp and hand saw.

 2nd grade reviewed color mixing with oil pastels, first blending and naming 10 of their own colors.